When is a cartoon serious about making a point? When it’s a political cartoon.

 Along the way, they created a number of classic American symbols, from the Republican elephant and Democratic donkey to Boss Tweed and Uncle Sam.

 The Library of Congress offers thousands of political cartoons from across centuries of U.S. and European history online.
-Searching the Library’s Prints and Photographs Catalog is an excellent way to begin.
+Searching the Library’s Prints and Photographs collections is an excellent way to begin.

 Political cartoons may not be as widespread as they once were, but they make powerful teaching tools.